Selimiye Mosque, Üsküdar

-The Selimiye Mosque ((Büyük) Selimiye Camii) is a mosque in the district of Üsküdar in İstanbul, Turkey, near the Selimiye Barracks.
+The Selimiye Mosque ((Büyük) Selimiye Camii) is a mosque in the district of Üsküdar in Istanbul, Turkey, near the Selimiye Barracks.
 It was commissioned by Ottoman Sultan Selim III (reigned 1789–1807) and built between 1801 and 1805.

 Background

 The Selimiye mosque complex was built by Selim III between 1801 and 1805.
 It is located next to the Selimiye Barracks, the largest Ottoman barracks built in this period, which was constructed between 1800 and 1803.
 This building was burned down by rebel Janissaries in 1812 but was rebuilt in stone by Mahmud II between 1825 and 1828 and further expanded into its current form by Abdülmecid I between 1842 and 1853.
 The barracks was a new building type in Ottoman architecture which arose in conjunction with Selim III's reform attempts, the Nizam-I Cedid ('New Order'), which among other things created a new Western-style army.
 Selim's construction of both the barracks and the mosque complex was likely part of a larger plan and was likely meant, in part, to symbolise the New Order.

 Three men served as chief court architects during the mosque's construction but it is thought that the main architect may have been Foti Kalfa, a Christian master carpenter.
 The mosque was part of a külliye (charitable complex) that also included a mektep (primary school), a muvakkithane (timekeeper's house), a fountain and a hamam (bathhouse).
 More innovative was the inclusion an array of factories, shops, and modern facilities such as a printing house arranged to form the nucleus of a new neighbourhood with a regular grid of streets.
 Today, however, only the mosque has been generally preserved in its original form.
 The minarets of the mosque were rebuilt in 1822.
+During the WWI, the area around the mosque was bombed by the British forces.